14thansen/Java-programs/README.md

 # Java programming module 7
-This module focuses on java Fx and advanced GUI topics
+This module focuses on java Fx and advanced GUI topics.